tillitis/tkey-ssh-agent/README.md

 ## Running apps

 Plug the USB stick into your computer.
-If the LED at in one of the outer corners of the USB stick is flashing white, then it has been programmed with the standard FPGA bitstream (including the firmware).
+If the LED in one of the outer corners of the USB stick is flashing white, then it has been programmed with the standard FPGA bitstream (including the firmware).
 If it is not then please refer to [quickstart.md](https://github.com/tillitis/tillitis-key1/blob/main/doc/quickstart.md)